TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Warning Markers, which adds floating icons over dangerous enemies, units that can be spoken to, and supporters.
 Also adds an icon to units on the unit selection screen in battle prep who have Talk events during the chapter.
- 1. 0_mcmagister-unit-state-animator.js
+Latest version: 3.7
+ 1. 0_mcmagister-unit-state-animator.js (credit to McMagister for graciously letting me include a copy of their plugin with my markers plugin)
- 2. R-warn-markers.js
+ 2. R-markers.js
- 3. R-warn-markers-values.js
+ 3. R-markers-values.js
  4. R-prep-talk-markers.js

 Show Weapon Type, which shows either the icon or the name of a weapon's type when checking its stats.